-- Where you choose to live and receive services. - Your strengths, preferences and needs. - The supports you need both paid and un-paid.
+- Where you choose to live and receive services. - Your strengths, preferences, and needs. - The supports you need both paid and un-paid.
 Paid services will be provided through the TBI waiver program, as outlined in policy, and any other Medicaid services for which you are eligible.
-Un-paid services and supports may be provided by family, friends or others who have helped you in the past. - Things you want to accomplish (goals) and how you will know you achieved them (outcomes). - Any risks you might encounter and plans to deal with them. - The name of the person(s) responsible for making sure your plan is followed. - Your plan should be written in language that you understand. - After you understand and agree to what is included in the plan, you and the other people who participated in making the plan sign it.
+Un-paid services and supports may be provided by family, friends or others who have helped you in the past. - Things you want to accomplish (goals) and how you will know you achieved them (outcomes). - Any risks you might encounter and plans to deal with them. - A 24-hour Emergency Back Up plan if there are emergencies where the regular plan falls through.

+- The name(s) of the person(s) responsible for making sure your plan is followed. - Your plan should be written in language that you understand. - After you understand and agree to what is included in the plan, you and the other people who participated in making the plan sign it.
 Everyone gets a copy of the plan.

-Reviewing your PC service plan - Your plan should be reviewed at least every six months.
-If you need to change your supports or services, or your situation changes, you can ask for a meeting to review and your plan at any time and a meeting must be held.
+Reviewing your PC service plan-Your plan should be reviewed at least every six months.
+If you need to change your supports or services, or your situation changes, you can ask for a meeting to review your plan at any time and a meeting must be held.